uttahb/nestjs-microservices-accesskey-management/ReadMe.md

 - Its said that admin auth happens with JWT, and was asked to not do any auth.
 So confused whether to write any dummy guards.
 I haven't wrote any.

--Its asked to not have any http/grpc request between microservice, but to preserve data ownership between services(as per standard SOA way of doing things), I used rpc call from web3 token service to access key service.
+- Its asked to not have any http/grpc request between microservice, but to preserve data ownership between services(as per standard SOA way of doing things), I used rpc call from web3 token service to access key service.

--Its asked to follow rest api principles but the task didn't asked to write rest apis but instead event stream based services.
+- Its asked to follow rest api principles but the task didn't asked to write rest apis but instead event stream based services.